THE COMPLETE (CERTIFIED) CONSULT

 Certified Behavior Consult with Written Evaluation and Individual Behavior Plan

 This is a private, in home consultation to collect a behavior history, observe your dog in its environment, and in depth discussion of the issues, prognosis, and how best to move forward.
 This includes a written summary of the assessment and a complete individualized behavior plan for your dog.
 This session is up to 2 hours.
-Additional handouts may be provided.
-Cost: $395.
+Additional handouts will be provided.
+Cost: $375.

 After the initial consult is complete, the work sessions can begin.
 Session rates range for work sessions focused on behavior modification cases, including but not limited to fear, aggression, resource guarding, reactivity, separation anxiety, and other emotion-based behaviors.
 Cost for work session: $150. per hour

-If you are outside of a 45-minute travel window, there may be an additional charge.
+If you are outside of a 45-minute travel window, there may be an additional charge for travel.